The Late Age of Print

 The Late Age of Print: Everyday Book Culture from Consumerism to Control (2009) is a contemporary book written by Ted Striphas.
 Ted Striphas is an assistant professor in the Department of Communication and Culture and adjunct professor of American Studies and Cultural Studies at Indiana University.

-In this book, the author talks about the history of books and reading, and discusses the contemporary world of book culture.
-The author mentions the different phases of production and propagation of books.
+In this book, Striphas talks about the history of books and reading, and discusses the contemporary world of book culture.
+He mentions the different phases in the production and propagation of books.
 According to Striphas, printing productions are still a part of our everyday lives.
 "With examples from trade journals, news media, films, advertisements, and a host of other commercial and scholarly materials, Striphas tells a story of modern publishing that proves, even in a rapidly digitizing world, books are anything but dead."

 Description

 Striphas presents some trends and events that are taking place in the contemporary book and printing industry.
 "From the rise of retail superstores to Oprah's phenomenal reach, Striphas tracks the methods through which the book industry has adapted (or has failed to adapt) to rapid changes in twentieth-century print culture."
 However, he also states that because of the advancement of digital technology and e-books, the printing and bookbinding industries, according to him, are in danger.
 According to Columbia University Press, The Late Age of Print is somewhat an antidote for the statements that say the end of the book is near.
 Ted Striphas goes deep into the book culture and shows the definition and the meaning of books beyond reading, printing and archiving.